johanjino/RISC-V_CPU/test/README.md

 https://user-images.githubusercontent.com/92362159/208201069-a903c0e2-bd0a-4c7b-afd6-9ea72199a9f6.mp4

 Sine and Triangle seemed off, which is unsure about.
-Since the Gaussian and Noisy was displayed perfectly, we believe the CPU is working correctly
+Since the Gaussian and Noisy was displayed perfectly, we believe the CPU is working correctly.
+Could also be verified used the vcd files.